 The offical Search Engine endorsed by Hunt Fort Riley

-What you will need to fish on post
+What you will need to hunt on post

-In addition to a valid Kansas Resident or non-resident fishing license. post regulations have specific requirements and sign in/out procedures.
+In addition to a valid Kansas Resident or non-resident hunting license, post regulations have specific requirements.

-You can learn all you need to know by clicking on the Isportsman link below:
+You can learn all you need to know by clicking on the links below: